Fairview (TV series)

 Fairview is an American adult animated satirical sitcom created by R. J. Fried and executive produced by The Late Show host Stephen Colbert.

-It premiered on Comedy Central on February 9, 2022, and received negative reviews with critics lambasting the series for its writing, humor, and social commentary.
+The show premiered on Comedy Central on February 9, 2022.
+It received negative reviews from critics, who lambasted the series for its writing, humor, and social commentary, although its animation and voice acting were praised.
 Although there was no cancellation announcement, the series was not renewed for a second season.

 Synopsis

 Set in a world populated by anthropomorphic nesting dolls and roly-poly people, the series focuses on how national political issues caused societal problems within the communities through an interaction with the dysfunctional citizens of Fairview, a so-called idyllic small town inhabited with idiotic party people who are willing to urinate in the public and fight in the parking lots.
 The town is overseen by Kelly Sampson, a former party girl turned mayor (who is not the smartest person in the book), along with her fellow incompetent political figures and their families.